Frequently Asked Questions

 Is it secure?

 The tags are added in name of the file, so for example if you tag the file “img-9832.jpg” with the tags “sunset” and “bahamas” it will be renamed to “img-9832 [sunset bahamas].jpg”.
-The Pro version of TagSpaces, has an option to save the tags in sidecar files.
+In addition the app offers an option to save the tags in so-called sidecar files.

 What are the main advantages?